JoshuaR830/Discounts/README.md

 The source code for the testing is in: src/richardson.joshua/dicount/code the JavaDocs can be found in src/documentation

+Issue you might face in IntelliJ
-I made this in IntelliJ and there was a nice issue where it would not run the JUnit So the fun fix if you face a similar issue is to go to project structure
+I made this in IntelliJ and there was a nice little issue where it would not run the JUnit So the fun fix if you face a similar issue is to go to project structure then in modules select dependencies and change the JUnit scope to be compile.
 File -> Project Structure -> Modules -> Dependencies -> Then next to JUnit4 under scope change it to compile then apply

+Eclipse should be easier - just needs JUnit and Java 8 (1.8.0_191)

 My approach to the problem
 - I started off creating empty methods with no code